 Lately I've been thinking a lot about a lifestyle long before our time, when families lived in villages, the time of hunter-gatherers, when everyone had a task to do that the community relied on for survival.
 When meals were prepared by a group and everyone sat together to pray, eat, drink, tell stories, laugh, dance, and talk with each other.
 When people worked together to hunt and gather food, to prepare meals, to build huts and shelter, to fend off attackers, and to raise the children.
 When a child was born into a village, literally all of the women would come together and help take care of the new mother and baby.
 I read somewhere that it takes 3.75 adults to adequately care for a new baby, and I don't question it.

-When Landon was born and throughout his early infant weeks home from the hospital, help was unknown to me.
+When Landon was born and throughout his early infant weeks home from the hospital, outside help was unknown to me.
 My village consisted of myself, and Chris for two weeks.
-No friends nearby, no family nearby, and no women that I was close enough to nearby that would offer to cook a meal, help with laundry, or help with baby Landon while I caught up on sleep.
-However, those early weeks and months were so filled with love that I never felt sorry for myself or felt like I needed anything or anyone else other than my new precious little bundle.
+No close friends nearby, no family nearby, and really just no other women that I was close enough to nearby that offered to bring over a meal, help with Landon, or just be there to talk to and offer love.
+However, those early weeks and months were filled with so much love that I never felt sorry for myself or felt like I needed anything or anyone else other than my new precious little bundle.
 But were those days hard?
 Unbelievably.
 No one tells you just how hard it is when you leave that hospital, when you leave the nurses' 24/7 help, and enter into real life with a brand new baby as a brand new mother.
 I remember breaking down and crying on day 5 home from the hospital because my pump broke.
-I had a very hungry, demanding baby who refused my nipple, engorged painful breasts, and I was scared shitless to leave my apartment with a new baby all by myself and go to Target in search of a new replacement pump.
-But when life gives you hard situations, you step up.
-You do what you do to survive.
-Not the survival for yourself, but the survival for this new little life you just created, which has now redefined your sole purpose as raising, nurturing, and doing whatever the hell it is you need to do to keep this new little life happy, healthy, growing, protected, & well loved.
+I had a very hungry, demanding baby who refused my nipple, engorged painful breasts, and I was scared shitless to leave my apartment with a new baby all by myself and go out into the world in search of a new replacement pump.
+But as a new mom, you learn how to step up pretty quickly.
+You do what you need to do for this new little precious life you just created, which has now redefined your sole purpose as raising, nurturing, and doing whatever the hell it is you need to do to keep this new little life happy, healthy, growing, protected, & well loved.

 As we are now currently trying to conceive baby number 2, I get scared again.
 How am I going to do that all over again with a toddler?
 With the passing of Chris' mother, still no family or close friends nearby, and tighter finances that naturally come with having more kids, I feel more scared than ever to baby-raise again.

-We live in a world now where everything is plastered all over the internet.
-Women crop and instagram and photoshop and portray their best selves and leave out all the ugly.
+We live in a world where everything is just plastered all over the internet.
+Women crop and instagram and photoshop and portray their best selves and leave out the normal, the mundane, and the ugly.
 We have relationships over the computer instead of in person, and women and mothers are constantly faced with comparing themselves to other women's photoshopped and edited lives.
-And as a result, instead of reaching out, we turn inward, and we feel alone in our less than glamourous lives.
+And as a result of all this, instead of reaching out, we turn inward, and we feel alone in our less than glamourous lives.